mtkennerly/poetry-dynamic-versioning/README.md

   * `full-commit` (boolean, default: false):
     If true, get the full commit hash instead of the short form.
     This is only used for Git and Mercurial.
+  * `commit-length` (integer, default: unset):
+    Use this many characters from the start of the full commit hash.
+  * `commit-prefix` (string, default: unset):
+    Add this prefix to the commit ID when serializing.
+    This can be helpful when an all-numeric commit would be misinterpreted.
+    For example, "g" is a common prefix for Git commits.
   * `strict` (boolean, default: false):
     If true, then fail instead of falling back to 0.0.0 when there are no tags.
   * `fix-shallow-repository` (boolean, default: false):